charlesericwilson-portfolio/Echo_training_project/README.md

 ### How to Reproduce

-See the `training_scripts/` and `datasets/` folders for the exact scripts and data used in the best runs.
+See the `training_scripts/` and `datasets/` folders for the exact scripts and example data used in the best runs.

 The randomized interleaved dataset approach is currently our best performer.